intel/ros2_message_filters/README.md

 ## Known issue
 * python not support headless message
+* Not verify with Windows and OS X environment and there may be some errors

 ## Security check
 If there is any security issue, it should be reported using process at https://01.org/security.